alttpo/bsnes-as/README.md

 AngelScript Interface
 =====================

-Two new options are available in the Tools menu:
+Three new options are available in the Tools menu:
   * Load Script ...
   * Reload Script
+  * Unload Script

 Load Script will open a dialog to select the AngelScript file to load.
 Scripts are always reloaded from files and are not cached.

 Reload Script will reopen the previously selected AngelScript file and recompile it, replacing any existing script.

+Unload Script will destroy the current script context and free any allocated memory.

+The SNES system is frozen during script execution and clock cycles are not advanced until the invoked script function returns.

 bsnes can bind to these optional functions defined by scripts:

   * `void init()` - called once immediately after script loaded or reloaded
-  * `void main()` - called after a frame is swapped to the display
+  * `void pre_frame()` - called after the last frame is swapped to the display
-  * `void postRender()` - called after a frame is rendered by the PPU but before it is swapped to the display
+  * `void post_frame()` - called after a frame is rendered by the PPU but before it is swapped to the display

 No other functions than these are called by the emulator so you must use these to control your script behavior.

 In `void init()` you'll want to initialize any state for your script or set properties on the emulator.

-In `void main()` you will want to read (or write) memory values and store them in your script variables. **Do not** call frame drawing functions in this method as the frame has already been copied to the display and its contents cleared.
+In `void pre_frame()` you will want to read (or write) memory values and store them in your script variables. **Do not** call frame drawing functions in this method as the frame has already been copied to the display and its contents cleared.

-In `void postRender()` you may draw on top of the rendered frame using the `SNES::PPU::frame` object.
+In `void post_frame()` you may draw on top of the rendered frame using the `ppu::frame` object.

-`void main()` and `void postRender()` are split to avoid a 1-frame latency for drawing.
+`void pre_frame()` and `void post_frame()` are split to avoid a 1-frame latency for drawing.

 Global Functions
 ----------------